-The Trustees have developed a Draft Damage Assessment and Restoration Plan and Environmental Assessment (Draft DARP/EA) for the Spill.
-The Draft DARP/EA summarizes the Trustees' assessment of the natural resource injuries caused by the Spill and evaluates several potential restoration alternatives for the restoration of injured natural resources.
+The Trustees have developed a Damage Assessment and Restoration Plan and Environmental Assessment (DARP/EA) for the Spill.
+The DARP/EA summarizes the Trustees' assessment of the natural resource injuries caused by the Spill and evaluates several potential restoration alternatives for the restoration of injured natural resources.

-A proposed restoration alternative is identified in the Draft DARP/EA and involves the restoration of tidal exchange at several locations on Ossabaw Island, Georgia through the replacement of undersized culverts with adequately-sized bridges.
-In addition to evaluating the potential for the proposed restoration alternative to restore injured natural resources, the EA portion of the Draft DARP/EA is intended to satisfy the Federal Trustee's requirement to evaluate impacts to the human environment from the proposed restoration alternative identified in the document under the National Environmental Policy Act.
-The information presented in this Draft DARP/EA is available for public review and comment.
+A proposed restoration alternative is identified in the DARP/EA and involves the restoration of tidal exchange at several locations on Ossabaw Island, Georgia through the replacement of undersized culverts with adequately-sized bridges.
+In addition to evaluating the potential for the proposed restoration alternative to restore injured natural resources, the EA portion of the DARP/EA is intended to satisfy the Federal Trustee's requirement to evaluate impacts to the human environment from the proposed restoration alternative identified in the document under the National Environmental Policy Act.
+A Draft DARP/EA was made available for public review and comment beginning on May 21st, 2018 and ending on June 20th, 2018.
+No public comments were received.
+A Finding of No Significant Impact has been issued by USFWS for the proposed restoration alternative.